damianhakert/damianhakert.github.io/source/handbook/sales/vision-demo/index.html.md

 > Go to Issues, Issue Board

+*TODO: When viewing an individual issue the menu should also be expanded.*

 Since this is our first time, we have to add a couple columns here to match our workflow.
 I'll just add the default "To Do" and "Doing" columns.